-KATHLEEN SCULLY - Obituary
+Kathleen Scully - Obituary

-In this time of Covid-19, the family has decided that a Celebration of Life will be held when it is safe and appropriate to gather together in remembrance.
+In this time of Covid-19 the family has decided that a celebration of life will be held when it's safe and appropriate to gather together in remembrance.
 In lieu of flowers, donations in Kathy's memory may be made to the American Cancer Society

 or the animal rescue league nearest you.